 Pericarditis in Children

-Most of the time, pericarditis results from an infection with a virus.
+Most of the time, pericarditis results from a viral infection.

 Pericarditis at Seattle Children’s

 Our heart team has treated many children with pericarditis.
-We have extensive experience with the treatment these patients may require.
+We have years of experience with the treatment these patients may require.

-When you come to Children's, a team of people will take care of your child.
-Along with your child's cardiologist, you are connected with nurses, child life specialists, social workers and others, if their expertise is needed.
-We work together to meet all of your child's health needs and help your family through this experience.
+When you come to Seattle Children’s, a team of people will take care of your child.
+Along with your child’s heart doctor (cardiologist), you are connected with nurses, child life specialists, social workers and others, if their expertise is needed.
+We work together to meet all of your child’s health needs and help your family through this experience.